Wolox/tech-guides/integrations/payment_methods/web_pay.md

 ## Description

 [WebPay](https://www.webpay.cl/) is one of the payments portal of [Transbank](https://publico.transbank.cl/) from Chile.
 It's main goal is to provide digital businesses an alternative to manage their payment channel.
+[Here](https://transbankdevelopers.cl/referencia/webpay?l=ruby#webpay) is the official api documentation, [environment credentials](https://github.com/TransbankDevelopers/transbank-webpay-credenciales/) and the [gem](https://transbankdevelopers.cl/documentacion/como_empezar#instalacion-sdk) used.

 ## Integration flow